-Supported by: The Harold Greenberg Fund and Director's Guild of Canada
+Supported by: The Harold Greenberg Fund, Director's Guild of Canada, and Ivan Reitman.

 Studio is the year-round TIFF Industry programme at TIFF Bell Lightbox.
 TIFF Industry is excited to launch the fourth round of Studio co-supported by the Harold Greenberg Fund and the Director’s Guild of Canada.

 As a space for filmmakers to be inspired, Studio participants consolidate skills, exchange ideas, and discuss challenges in a collaborative environment.
 This year, Studio is open to writer-directors with a minimum of one feature film and/or three short film credits as writer-director.
 These participants are curious about all fields of film, TV, documentary, online, interactive and transmedia, and are interested in collaborating with their peers, as well as challenging their own views.

 Chosen participants will have a unique opportunity to interact with internationally acclaimed industry professionals – including acclaimed filmmakers, experienced producers and other experts in both the Canadian and international film industries.